 Restore a tooth or a dental implant with a natural looking crown

 Crowns restore teeth damaged by injury, decay, or wear and tear.
-With deep dental decay, a tooth might no longer able to function properly.
+With deep dental decay, a tooth might no longer be able to function properly.
 Eating becomes painful, and you may even avoid chewing on one side of your mouth.

-First the dentist will remove the decay from the damaged tooth.
+First, the dentist will remove the decay from the damaged tooth.
 Then he can fit you for a restoration that restores comfort, as well as form and function.
-We place then following root canal therapy, as well.
-Germs that reach a tooth’s inner core spreads quickly.
+We place them following root canal therapy, as well.
+Germs that reach a tooth’s inner core spread quickly.
 The nerve becomes damaged, and as the problem grows, pressure on the nerve causes pain.
 To stop the infection and to save your natural tooth, your dentist may perform a root canal.
 First, he will remove the hard and soft tissue from the tooth.
 Then he’ll insert a man made substance into the tooth’s core.

 A custom, natural looking crown placed over the tooth will restore its strength.
 Root canal therapy, or RCT, can save a tooth from needing to be removed.